ibm-cloud-docs/framework-financial-services/about.md

 See [{{site.data.keyword.framework-fs_full}} - Control Requirements](/docs/framework-financial-services-controls) for a complete description of all control requirements.
 Or, if you prefer, there is a [downloadable spreadsheet](https://cloud.ibm.com/media/docs/downloads/framework-financial-services/IBM_Cloud_Framework_for_Financial_Services-Control_Requirements_v2.0.0.xlsx){: external} available as well.

 The control requirements mentioned in this documentation by default is IBM Cloud Framework for Financial Services v2.0.
-For v1.1, refer to[{{site.data.keyword.framework-fs_full}} - Control Requirements v1.1](/docs/framework-financial-services-controls-fsv1-1). [downloadable spreadsheet for v1.1](https://cloud.ibm.com/media/docs/downloads/framework-financial-services/IBM_Cloud_Framework_for_Financial_Services_-_Control_Requirements_v1.1.0.xlsx){: external} is available as well.
+For v1.1, refer to [{{site.data.keyword.framework-fs_full}} - Control Requirements v1.1](/docs/framework-financial-services-controls-fsv1-1).
+[Downloadable spreadsheet for v1.1](https://cloud.ibm.com/media/docs/downloads/framework-financial-services/IBM_Cloud_Framework_for_Financial_Services_-_Control_Requirements_v1.1.0.xlsx){: external} is available as well.
 {: note}

 ### Framework guidance and reference architectures